echester/aoc2024/README.md

 thwart AI solvers.

 For part 2, I failed to consider the zeroth order harmonic, so was off by the number of antennas for a long time.
-The code below does both parts, and there's nothing to proud of anywhere in sight.
-My main laziness was to not both properly loading and dereferencing arrays in perl, so because they are only coordinates, I did my usual thing of just using strings of coords joined by `_`:
+The code does both parts with a switch in the code, and there's nothing to proud of anywhere in sight.
+My main laziness was to not bother properly loading and dereferencing arrays in perl, so because they are only coordinates, I did my usual thing of just using strings of coords joined by `_`:
 ```perl
 sub j { return join '_', @_; }
 ```
 Sure, it means adding some `split` functions hither and thither, but otherwise I'd be adding hash subscripts and dereferences and when i'm asleep that's just unnecessary work.

 There is a simplication here that I could easily make: we don't need a hash because we don't care what the frequencies (antenna types) are: we could just stuff their locations into an array of arrays.
 Can I be bothered?
 Nope.